springload/metatemplate/README.md

 ## :crystal_ball: Future

-- Loops, although because we support `children` (childNode) values you can probably nest other components instead.
+- Loops, although because we support `children` (childNode) values you can just nest other components instead.
 - Better CSS support.
 - More formats... contribute your favourite!